clarenzmauro/clarenzmauro/README.md

 <h1 align="center">Hi 👋, I'm Clarenz Mauro</h1>
 <p align="center">
-  A passionate web developer specializing in the MERN stack with TypeScript.
-  Currently diving deep into building robust and scalable web applications.
+  A full-stack web developer specializing in the <b>T3 Stack</b> with a strong focus on building robust, scalable, and high-performance web applications.
 </p>

 ---